matthewtesimale/cv_tfod_pycharm/README.md

 save 80% of images and annotations in ~\Tensorflow\workspace\images\train save 20% of images and annotations in ~\Tensorflow\workspace\images\test

+run paths.py
+change the name of CUSTOM_MODEL_NAME to something that is not in ~\Tensorflow\workspace\models

 (OPTIONAL - ENABLE CUDA AND CNN DRIVERS) run training.py
 Ensure that labels in image annotations match what the LABEL_MAP has.
 Check what is the highest checkpoint value in ~\Tensorflow\workspace\models\{name of model}
 change the 'ckpt-#' to whatever the highest checkpoint is in the folder above run video_processing.py